 Teacher Advisory Panel

-New this year, four alumni from our 2018 teacher institutes will make up our first Teacher Advisory Panel.
-Each educator will spend the next year advising on our curriculum development, providing creative input through lesson planning and showcasing ways in which we can activate our resources for 21st century learners in relevant and engaging ways.
+Alumni from our teacher workshops are selected to join our Teacher Advisory Panel.
+Each educator spends the academic year advising on our curriculum development, providing creative input through lesson planning, and showcasing ways in which we can activate our resources for 21st-century learners in relevant and engaging ways.
 More

 Lectures in the Humanities